Why Hospitals Are So Slow to Release Medical Records

 Medical record retrieval is a significant expense line item for litigation practices.
 The question of whether and how to recover those costs from case proceeds is both a financial and ethical consideration that varies by jurisdiction and fee arrangement.

-For a thorough analysis of which retrieval costs are recoverable and how to document them, see our guide to medical record cost recoverability.
+For the ethics and billing rules firms actually use, start with our cost recovery guide for lawyers.
+For a narrower look at which line items are recoverable, see our guide to medical record cost recoverability.
 For a real-world example of how systematic cost tracking can produce significant returns, read our case study on recovering $700K in retrieval costs.

 Studies show that law firms managing requests in-house spend an average of $144 per request, with $76 of that going to labor costs alone.
 For a firm processing thousands of requests per year, the labor component alone can exceed six figures annually.
 Our analysis of hidden retrieval costs breaks down where these expenses accumulate and how firms can quantify their true cost of retrieval.